KernelTuner/kernel_tuner/doc/source/design.rst

 see the options ``strategy`` and ``method``.

 The runners are responsible for compiling and benchmarking the kernel configurations selected by the strategy.
-The default runner is the sequential runner, which does exactly what its name says.
+The sequential runner is currently the only supported runner, which does exactly what its name says.
 It compiles and benchmarks configurations using a single sequential Python process.
-The Noodles runner is a parallel runner that uses the Noodles library to parallelize a brute force or random sample iteration over the search space across of a number of Python processes on the same node or across a number of nodes in a compute cluster.
+Other parallel runners are foreseen in future releases.

 The runners are implemented on top of a high-level *Device Interface*, which wraps all the functionality for compiling and benchmarking